-The Shareholders' Meeting, acting under the conditions of quorum and majority required for ordinary shareholders' meetings, having reviewed the special report of the Statutory Auditors concerning the agreements and undertakings referred to in Article L. 225-38 of the French Commercial Code, having noted that the Board of Directors had not been able to authorize the agreement object of this resolution, all Board members being interested,

-RATIFIES, in accordance with Article L. 225-42 of the French Commercial Code, the indemnification agreement entered into between the Company and Ms. Rachel Picard, director.
+The Shareholders' Meeting, acting under the conditions of quorum and majority required for ordinary shareholders' meetings, having reviewed the special report of the Statutory Auditors concerning the agreements and undertakings referred to in Article L. 225-38 of the French Commercial Code, approves, in accordance with Article L. 225-40 of the French Commercial Code, the Consultancy agreement Annex A-5 entered into between the Company and the company Rocabella, hold at 100% by Mr. Jean-Baptiste Rudelle, Chairman of the Board of directors, and members of his family.